-Presentation Mode is referred to as a "hands free" mode.
+The Scan Stand and Presentation Modes are referred to as "hands free" modes.
 If the scanner's trigger is pulled when using a hands free mode, the scanner changes to manual trigger mode.
 You can set the time the scanner should remain in manual trigger mode by setting the Hands Free Time-Out.
 Once the time-out value is reached, (if there have been no further trigger pulls) the scanner reverts to the original hands free mode.

-Scan the Hands Free Time-Out barcode, then scan the time-out duration (from 0-300,000 milliseconds) from the Programming Chart, beginning on page 237, then Save.
+Scan the Hands Free Time-Out barcode, then scan the time-out duration (from 0-300,000 milliseconds) from the Programming Chart, beginning on page 215, then Save.
 Default = 5,000 ms.